Results for: denomination

 Reflections on God and Culture

-What I Learned through My Church Experiences in China, Wheaton, and the World
+What I Learned through My Church Experiences in China, the US, and the World

 […] unique mix of influences from the Local Church and Catholic Mysticism, yet the church did not preach much about theology, so I was not aware of what denomination it belonged to.
 I was the only teenager among elderly people.
 I remember my feet would fall asleep because I knelt too long during night prayers. […]